Joshua S. Duchan

-As part of his research, Dr. Duchan was also the co-organizer of "'It's Still Rock and Roll to Me': The Music and Lyrics of Billy Joel -- a Public Musicology Conference," held in October 2016 at Colorado College with support from the American Musicological Society, the National Endowment for the Humanities, and the Rock and Roll Hall of Fame and Museum.
+In 2016, Dr. Duchan co-chaired, with Dr. Bañagale, "'It's Still Rock and Roll to Me': The Music and Lyrics of Billy Joel -- a Public Musicology Conference" at Colorado College with support from the American Musicological Society, the National Endowment for the Humanities, and the Rock and Roll Hall of Fame and Museum.
 The symposium, during which Dr. Duchan conducted a live interview with Mr. Joel as the keynote event, was featured in the New York Times.
 Additional media appearances include "The Nine" on Detroit's Fox 2 TV station (WGBK), "Ann Delisi's Essential Music" on Detroit's NPR station (WDET), "The Daily" on Talk Radio Europe, and "Dr. Paul's Family Talk" on WNZK Radio Detroit.
-He has also been invited by the American Musicological Society to give a lecture on his research at the Rock and Roll Hall of Fame and Museum in 2018.
+Dr. Duchan was also invited by the American Musicological Society to give a lecture on his research at the Rock and Roll Hall of Fame and Museum in 2018.

 Dr. Duchan received his Ph.D. from the University of Michigan.
 Before joining the faculty at Wayne State University, he taught at Kalamazoo College and Bowling Green State University.
 At Wayne State University, Dr. Duchan teaches undergraduate and graduate courses in music history, world music, popular music, and ethnomusicology.
-Outside of teaching, he remains an active participant in the regional and national a cappella scene as an adjudicator, arranger, clinician, and producer.
+Outside of teaching, he remains an active participant in the regional and national a cappella scene as an adjudicator, arranger, clinician, and producer -- including serving as a judge for the 2018 international high school and college-level finals in New York City.

 Recent Courses Taught